anjanamnair04/Restaurant_data_analysis-python-/README.md

 # Restaurant Dataset Analysis
 Analysing a restaurant dataset consist of 9551 rows and 21 columns which provide various information regarding each restaurants.
 ## About the project
-Analysed the restaurant dataset to uncover various informations such as Top cuisines.
+Analysed the restaurant dataset to uncover various informations such as:
+* Top cuisines.
-City with highest number of restaurants.
+* City with highest number of restaurants.
-Distribution of price ranges among restaurants. percentage of restaurants that provide online delivery.
+* Distribution of price ranges among restaurants.
+* Percentage of restaurants that provide online delivery.
 ## Tools used
 Python
 Pandas